$82.00 – $220.00

 Flax Seed (Linum usitatissimum)

 Flax seed provides a powerhouse of nutrients including proteins, omega-3 essential fatty acids and a prebiotic gum.
 Prebiotics assist by maintaining healthy gut microbial balance, which in turn reduces systemic inflammation, leaky gut and oxidative damage.
-Flax seeds also provide omega-3 fatty acid, lignans and other compounds which are directly anti-inflammatory.
+Flax seeds also provide omega-3 fatty acid, antioxidants, and anti-inflammatory compounds.

 Willow Bark (Salix alba)